marcosnz/website/src/Cake.Web/App_Data/docs/tutorials/getting-started.md

 });
 ```

-This is using NUnit out of the box but you have MSTest and NUnit
+This is using NUnit but (straight out of the box) you can use MSTest and
-test helpers as well.
+XUnit test helpers as well.

 Adding the target doesn't necessarily run it unless another target is
 dependent on it or you call it explicitly.
 In our case we can just